 2 – Don’t Ignore Materials And Details

-When it comes to extensions, nothing is more important than the materials and details.
+When it comes to a home addition, nothing is more important than the materials and details.
 Ideally, they should be consistent with the original building.

 Achieving this, though, is challenging.
 Even if you manage to track down the original manufacturer and create a building that looks practically identical to the original, you still have to deal with the effects of aging.
 Tiles, bricks, and windows all start looking different as they get older.
 They don’t stay the same.